Secular Spirituality

 Further still, perhaps as the "laser light" of our own awareness shines and focuses through our own self, we will respect our own self, which in turn automatically inspires respect for all the other fragmented souls?

 In Star Wars, Luke Skywalker was motivated to start his adventure when he saw a hologram of Princess Leia.
-In a similar way, I too am inspired to venture forward when I saw the part-in-the-whole, whole-in-the-part idea of a hologram, and drawing an analogy of holographic film to humanity, thus blending science and religion.
+In a similar way, I too am inspired to venture forward as I saw the part-in-the-whole/whole-in-the-part idea of a hologram, and thereby drawing an analogy of a holographic film to humanity, thus wholely blending science and religion.

 Do we continue to see ourselves as separate individuals, or can we see ourselves part of a larger whole?

-Similar to this country’s Declaration of Independence in which our rights were seen as "self-evident," YES believe they have the right to feel that they are an integral part of the whole universe, because they see themselves as automatic members, or citizens, of the universe simply by fact of their very existence within it.
-Through their music, YES express pride and gratitude in the knowing of this fact.
+Similar to this country’s Declaration of Independence in which our rights were seen as "self-evident," the music of Yes believes it has a right to feel that it is an integral part of the whole universe, because it sees itself as automatic members, or citizens, of the universe simply by fact of its very existence within it.
+Through their music, Yes express pride and gratitude in the knowing of this fact.
 By representing a kind of universal democracy, their music exemplifies what I call secular spirituality - a spirituality that is at home in this world, and in the universe - a spirituality that is life itself - a spirituality that embraces a whole and healthy self.

-By honoring the very empowering democratic ideals that we in this country have come to love, YES make the choice to feel empowered.
-And in making that choice, their music sounds like empowerment!
-It radiates self-empowerment!
+By honoring the very empowering democratic ideals that we in this country have come to love, the music of Yes makes the choice to feel empowered.
+And in making that choice, the music sounds like empowerment and radiates self-empowerment!

 And can it be possible that it is our very own soul that connects our humanness and the Divine?
 Can it be possible?